My Top 26 Best Travel Destinations For 2026

 kyanjin ri summit langtang valley trek nepal

 I visited Nepal for the first time in 2025, and one of the wildest revelations to me was just how little tourism it gets.
 For a country that boasts some of the most recognizable destinations in the world, like literally the tallest mountains in the world, very few people actually visit Nepal.
 Despite its massive global cultural impact, Nepal still flies under the radar, making it an excellent travel destination for adventurous spirits.
+Everest Base Camp and the Annapurna Circuit are the biggest draws to Nepal, but be sure to look into the Manaslu Circuit and the Langtang Valley Trek, as well.
 Nepal is home to much more than mountains, too.
 One of the biggest highlights of my trip to Nepal was seeing wild tigers, rhinos, gharials, and leopards when I visited Bardiya National Park.

 Mexico

 This list wouldn’t be complete without an all-time favorite country of mine.
-Mexico has become a haven for travelers and remote workers.
-Warm weather year-round plus a lower cost of living has attracted people from all over the world to Mexico.
+Mexico has become a haven for travelers across every travel style and interest imaginable.
 Most people flock to the beaches of Mexico, but there is so much more to this country.
+I have traveled across 20 Mexican states, and do hope to complete this list someday.
+Could 2026 be the year?

 guanajuato mexico pipila monument view